5roop/task15/README.md

 ```

 * TEI header has to be constructed in concert with others.
 Too much stuff I'd have to make up and then correct.

+# Addendum 2022-10-07T13:45:08

+I implemented occurence counter in TEIheader.
+For the extent measures I chose that speeches are the same as instances in the data before sentence splitting.